 Claims history is a significant factor as well.
 Since Plan F and Plan G, depending on when you started, Medicare can be purchased in a Guarantee Issue situation, more sick people can enroll in those plans.

 Since more sick people are filing claims, the rate increases more than plans you have to get in Open Enrollment or an underwritten situation.

 Plan N is a good example.
 Plan N can only be issued without underwriting in Open Enrollment.
-Since there are some small out-of-pocket costs, sick people tend not to enroll in this plan.
+Since some small out-of-pocket costs exist, sick people tend not to enroll in this plan.
 This lowers the claims and keeps the rates more stable.